RingCentral has been a major player in the VoIP space since the 1990s — but its pricing isn’t as straightforward as it seems.

 We make it easy to tap into Zapier from our base plan (unlike RingCentral, where you have to upgrade to the Advanced plan).
 From here, you can set up automations that push data to critical apps and create simple workflows, such as sending a text once someone fills out a form on your website.

 Need to start automating other necessary tasks?
-OpenPhone can help with extra AI functionality, such as:
+OpenPhone can help with AI functionality, such as:

-- AI message responses, which can help you brainstorm the best answer(s) to tricky questions or comments
+- AI message responses that help you brainstorm the best answer(s) to tricky questions or comments

-- AI contact threads, which help suggest missing contacts based on your call summaries and voicemails
+- AI contact threads that suggest missing contacts based on your call summaries and voicemails

-- AI call summaries and transcripts, which automatically transcribe your phone calls and create a list of helpful action items
+- AI call summaries and transcripts that automatically transcribe your phone calls and create a list of action items

-RingCentral might work for solopreneurs or established businesses with physical locations, but it lacks the pricing, features, and integrations most small businesses need to scale.
+RingCentral might work for solopreneurs or established businesses with physical locations, but it lacks the flexibility most small businesses need to scale.
+Here are some of the pros and cons of RingCentral:

-- Unified communications: RingCentral offers VoIP calls, business texts, and video conferencing tools.
+- Offers VoIP calls, business texts, and video conferencing

-- Collaborative call management features: Team messaging and file-sharing tools are built into every plan.
+- Team messaging and file-sharing tools are built into every plan

-- Limited storage: Even upgrading to ‘unlimited storage’ comes with time and account-based retention limits.
+- Limited storage (even ‘unlimited’ comes with time and account-based retention limits)

 See why OpenPhone is the best virtual phone service provider

-Curious to see how OpenPhone does it differently?
+Curious to see how OpenPhone does things differently?
 Try OpenPhone today with our seven-day free trial.